chrishayuk/chuk-llm/README.md

 # Use chuk_llm with uv (much faster than pip!)
 uv add chuk_llm[all]

-# Run without installation using uvx
+# Run without installation using uvx - perfect for trying ChukLLM
 uvx chuk-llm ask "What is GPT-5?" --provider openai --model gpt-5 uvx chuk-llm ask_ollama_gpt_oss "Think through this problem"

+# Real example - zero installation required:
+$ uv run chuk-llm stream_ollama_gpt_oss "What is Python?"
+🧠 Thinking: The user asks: "What is Python?"
+Provide a clear, accurate, concise response...
+Python is a high‑level, general‑purpose programming language known for its readability and simplicity.
+* **Designed by** Guido van Rossum (first released in 1991).
+* **Interpreted, dynamically typed** – you run code directly without compiling...

 # Create a new project with chuk_llm
 uv init my-ai-project